 Latency has long been the chief complaint about header integrations, and the dread that has kept some premium publishers far, far away from the space.
 Yes, it’s great to get smarter bids from a wider array of demand sources, but my page loads are already being weighed down by tags and third-party code… I can hear the ad blockers pounding on the door!

 User experience concerns have gripped publisher revenue efforts, with particular focus on latency and data usage.
 Well, header bidding has issues with both of those.

-Header-bidding technology providers have long been aware they are in a battle against latency—smarter players have expanded their data-center distribution to offer better coverage.
-They have also built server-to-server connections with DSPs to faster deliver bids and introduced “pre-fetch” technology that hold auctions for inventory yet to appear on a page.
+Header-bidding technology providers have long been aware they are in a battle against latency—smarter players have expanded their data-centre distribution to offer better coverage.
+They have also built server-to-server connections with DSPs to faster deliver bids and introduced “pre-fetch” technology that holds auctions for inventory yet to appear on a page.

 And they’ve introduced single-request bid architecture.
 Index Exchange President Andrew Casale goes into pretty amazing detail about the technology here, but I’ll give a shot at a layman’s explanation.
 The first generation of header bidding employed multiple-request bid architecture, in which each placement on a page is treated as an autonomous unit.
 That may sound nice in theory, but it means each placement gets its own auction by each partner.

 If you have 5 placements on a page trying to be filled by 5 header partners, suddenly you’ve got 25 auctions to run (if there aren’t auctions inside of auctions).
 Remember how we mentioned that Chrome only performs 10 tasks at once?
 Many of your auctions are going to be delayed (or never occur—pesky timeouts!).Read More at AdMonsters